Mosby's Oncology Nursing Advisor - Elsevier eBook on VitalSource, 2nd Edition

 Section Five: ONCOLOGIC EMERGENCIES Structural Emergencies Urologic Emergencies Metabolic Emergencies Hematologic Emergencies

 Section Six: PALLIATIVE CARE AND END-OF-LIFE ISSUES Survivorship NEW!
 Palliative Care Final Hours Loss, Grief, and Bereavement

 Section Seven.
 NURSING PRACTICE CONSIDERATIONS NEW!
 Communication Cultural Considerations Ethical Considerations Quality and Safety NEW!
 Evidence-Based Practice NEW!
 Patient Navigation NEW!
 Patient Education NEW!

-Susan Newton, MS, RN, AOCN, AOCNS, Vice President, Health Management Solutions, Quintiles, Dayton, OH, Margie Hickey, MSN, MS, RN, Senior Director, Novartis Oncology, East Hanover, New Jersey and Jeannine Brant, PhD, APRN, AOCN, Oncology Clinical Nurse Specialist and Nurse Scientist, Billings Clinic, Billings, Montana
+Susan Newton, MS, RN, AOCN, AOCNS, Vice President, Health Management Solutions, Quintiles, Dayton, OH, Margie Hickey, MSN, MS, RN, Senior Director, Novartis Oncology, East Hanover, New Jersey and Jeannine M. Brant, PhD, APRN, AOCN, Oncology Clinical Nurse Specialist and Nurse Scientist, Billings Clinic, Billings, Montana